Description

 Vilon Peptide

 Vilon (or Lyslglutamic Acid) is a peptide with apparent immunomodulatory and anti-aging bioregulation potential.
-It is a short peptide with just two amino acids in length, suggested to have potentially efficacious biological functions.
-Scientific research suggests it is also a regulator of the vascular system and encourages hemostasis.
-Its functions may be more widespread, with studies indicating its potential to reduce in the prevalence and growth of spontaneous tumors, though its role as an ancillary is under review.
-Advocates like Dr. Vladimir Anisimov believe that the peptide may be vital in research within the context of geroprotection (anti-aging) as well.
+It is a short peptide with just two amino acids in length.
+Scientific research suggests it may potentially act to regulate the vascular system and encourage hemostasis.
+Its functions may be more widespread, with studies indicating its possible influence in reducing the prevalence and growth of spontaneous tumors.
+Advocate researchers like Dr. Vladimir Anisimov believe that the peptide may become more widespread in contemporary research within the context of geroprotection.

 Specifications